Reference-Beam Attacks against Twin-Field Quantum Key Distribution using Optical Injection Locking: Experimental demonstration and countermeasures

+Taking into account these constraints on the attack, a fast-PD with bandwidth matching (or exceeding) the system clock rate and with a rise time comparable to (or shorter than) the pulse duration can resolve intensity variations within each pulse period, and will therefore detect Eve's manipulation.
+Crucially, if Eve attempts to evade detection by compressing her modulation into shorter timescales, she faces a fundamental trade-off: shorter modulation windows proportionally reduce the energy she can modulate per pulse.
+In other words, the same strategy that might help Eve avoid detection simultaneously renders her attack ineffective.

+As reported in Fig.~\ref{fig:Watchdog_results}(c), the fast-\glspl*{pd} reliably detect anomalies for every modulation tested, promptly identifying the attack, enabling countermeasures, and limiting Eve's impact to a denial-of-service scenario since once the attack is detected the protocol must be interrupted.

+Furthermore, owing to amplitude–phase coupling in the laser's gain medium, oscillations in the injected power convert partly into instantaneous frequency shifts, resulting into both intensity modulations and spectral sidebands~\cite{paraiso2021advanced}.
+This spectral distortion in Alice's local laser output provides another signature of malicious intervention, which can be detected as a countermeasure.
+To this end, the combined use of the slow-integrating power meter alongside spectral filters to detect unexpected wavelength components results in a secondary detection venue against \gls*{fim} attacks.

-For the results of the power meter aided by the spectral filters refer to Fig.~\ref{fig:Filters_results}.
+The measurement results of the power meter aided by the spectral filters are shown in Fig.~\ref{fig:Filters_results}.
 Comparing an unmodulated spectral baseline (Fig.~\ref{fig:Filters_results}(a)) with an active modulation scenario (Fig.~\ref{fig:Filters_results}(b)), clear sidebands emerge.
 A narrowband spectral filter directs these otherwise absent spectral sidebands into a power meter, providing a straightforward detection method even with slow integration times.
 The results of Fig.~\ref{fig:Filters_results}(c) were taken with the $25$~$\upmu$s integration of the power meter, but are observable with integration times up to $100$~$\upmu$s.
-This approach enables reliable identification of intensity modulation attacks by monitoring unexpected spectral shifts, enabling Alice and Bob to abort the QKD session for protection, since any increase in power in these wavelength would be created by an attack on the encoding laser.
+This approach enables reliable identification of \gls*{fim} attacks by monitoring unexpected spectral shifts, enabling Alice and Bob to abort the QKD session for protection, since any increase in power in these wavelengths would be created by an attack on the encoding laser.